Posted on Leave a comment

 The Genetic Component

-American Akitas have a genetic predisposition to autoimmune diseases that often don’t appear until well after puppyhood, making them particularly insidious.
+American Akitas have a genetic predisposition to autoimmune diseases that often do not appear until well after puppyhood.

 Vogt-Koyanagi-Harada (VKH) Syndrome